Using FragPipe

 When FragPipe launches, the first tab in the window (‘Config’) will be used to configure the program.

-1. Connect FragPipe to a MSFragger.jar program file.
-If you already have the latest MSFragger version, use the ‘Browse’ button to select it or ‘Download/Update’ to fetch the latest version.
-If this is your first time downloading MSFragger, you will need to provide some basic information and agree to license terms.
+1. Connect FragPipe to a MSFragger.jar, IonQuant.jar, and diaTracer.jar program files.
+If you already have the latest versions and they are in the same folder, use the ‘Browse’ button to select the folder.
+Use ‘Download/Update’ to fetch the latest versions if you don’t have them.

-4. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
-If you already have Python 3.8 or 3.9 plus a few additional packages installed use ‘Browse’ to locate your python.exe file.
+3. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
+If you already have Python 3.8 - 3.11 plus a few additional packages installed use ‘Browse’ to locate your python.exe file.
 ‘Download’ will take you to install Python.
 See Python installation help for details.

 Select workflow and add spectral files